amitsat27/amitsat27/README.md

 #### 👨🏻‍💻 &nbsp;About ME

-- Currently Working as Associate Software Engineer @ Tech Company.
+- 💻 Currently Working as Associate Software Engineer @ Tech Company.
-- 🙍‍♂️ Core Committee Member At [Coding Forum,VIIT](https://github.com/codingforum-viit).
+- 🙍‍♂️ Been a Core Committee Member At [Coding Forum,VIIT](https://github.com/codingforum-viit).
 - 🎓 Pursued my bachelor's degree in Computer Engineering from Vishwakarma Institute of Information Technology,Pune.
 - 🧐 I’m currently exploring things in area related to System Domain/Unix/Operating Systems.
 - 🙂 Would like to grasp concepts of core c++ programming and competetive programming.